 The Board adopted the RSU Plan to assist the Corporation in attracting and retaining individuals with experience and exceptional skill, to allow selected executives, key employees, consultants and directors of the Corporation to participate in the long-term success of the Corporation and to promote a greater alignment of interests between the participants designated under the RSU Plan and the Shareholders of the Corporation.
 The Board adopted an amendment to the RSU Plan on March 25, 2014 to permit RSUs to be settled through the issuance of Common Shares from treasury, subject to the approval of the Shareholders and the TSX.
 The RSU Plan was approved by Shareholders on April 29, 2014 and is available on the Corporation's website at www.excellonresources.com.
+For a description of the RSU Plan, see "Statement of Executive Compensation - Long-Term Incentives - Restricted Share Units".

-As at March 23, 2016, 1,109,911 RSUs had been granted representing 2.0% of the issued and outstanding Common Shares.
+As at March 24, 2017, 2,050,354 RSUs had been granted representing 2.7% of the issued and outstanding Common Shares.